 Antoine Griezmann's first-leg away goal has given Barcelona an advantage after the game in Naples finished 1-1.

-Undefeated at home in the UEFA Champions League for almost seven years, Barcelona will be confident of clinching a 13th successive quarter-final berth as Napoli visit the Camp Nou with their round of 16 tie level at 1-1.
+Undefeated at home in the UEFA Champions League for over seven years, Barcelona will be confident of clinching a 13th successive quarter-final berth as Napoli visit the Camp Nou with their round of 16 tie level at 1-1.

 • The first leg in Naples, the first ever meeting between the sides, ended 1-1, Antoine Griezmann scoring in the 57th minute to cancel out Dries Mertens' first-half opener, a goal that made the Belgian Napoli's all-time joint leading scorer.